Lightning-Universe/lightning-flash/docs/source/integrations/fiftyone.rst

 The above workflow is great for visualizing model predictions.
-However, if you store your data in a FiftyOne Dataset initially, then you can also visualize ground truth annotations allowing you to perform more complex analysis with :ref:`views <fiftyone:using-views>` into your data and :ref:`evaluation <fiftyone:evaluating-models>` of your model results.
+However, if you store your data in a FiftyOne Dataset initially, then you can also visualize ground truth annotations.
+This allows you to perform more complex analysis with :ref:`views <fiftyone:using-views>` into your data and :ref:`evaluation <fiftyone:evaluating-models>` of your model results.